snowplow/iglu-server/docker/README.md

 ### API keys

-Iglu server must be configured with a master api key, which has permissions to add other api keys, and to read/write any schema.
+Iglu server must be configured with a super api key, which has permissions to add other api keys, and to read/write any schema.
 By default, the docker-compose file uses the following api key:

 ```